-If you are using Centreon Map desktop client through a Remote Session (with RDP for instance), you might encounter an error displaying many popups like “128)” or “512)”, leaving your desktop client unusable.
+If you are using Centreon MAP Desktop Client through a Remote Session (with RDP, for instance), you might encounter an error displaying a number of pop-ups like “128” or “512,” rendering your desktop client unusable.

-To prevent this from happening, you need to change a parameter of your RDP application.
+To prevent this from happening, you need to change a parameter in your RDP application:

 Go to Advance -> Display and select “Highest quality (32bit)”.
-You can then access your remote computer and this error will no longer appear.
+You can then access your remote computer and this error will no longer occur.

 For Linux or Mac users of the application rdesktop, add this argument to your command line: -a 32

-PS: This also happens if you use the skin “Windows server” on your computer.
+This error may occur if you use the skin “Windows server” on your computer.
 Go to your windows parameter and change the color settings to use 32bit colors.

 A bug affecting the web client was shifting all the graphs to the left compared to their position in the desktop client.
-This has been fixed in Centreon Map 18.10.
-In case you manually shift the graphs to the right so that they look great in the web client, all your graphs will be over-shifted to the right after the upgrade.
+This has been fixed in Centreon MAP 18.10.
+If you have manually shifted the graphs to the right to compensate in the web client, all your graphs will be over-shifted to the right after the upgrade.

-The following SQL script fix the offset manually created by a user to correctly align in the web client.
+Here is the SQL script that fixes the offset manually created by a user for correct alignment in the web client.

 To execute it: